Age Of Marriage Of Muslim Girl

 The rule “generalis specialibus non derogant,” which means that the general provision should yield to a specific provision, is based upon the reason that in passing a special Act, Parliament devotes its entire consideration to a particular subject.
 When a general Act is subsequently passed, it is logical to presume that Parliament has not repealed or modified the former special Act unless it appears that the special Act again received consideration from Parliament.

 Discussion on Age of Muslim girl under Mohammedan Law –

-A Muslim girl who attained the age of 15 years can do marriage even without the consent of the parents with condition that she should marry to Muslim boy.
+A Muslim girl who attained the age of 15 years can do marriage without the consent of the parents with the condition that she should marry a Muslim boy.